gosling-lang/gosling-docs/Arrangement.md

-In Gosling, we call one visualization a track.
-A Gosling configuration specifies an array of `tracks`.
+A single visualization is called a 'track' in Gosling, and multiple tracks can be specified as an array in a `tracks` property.

 ```javascript
 {